 Our social media accounts

-We use the social media accounts listed below.
+We use a range of social media accounts.

 We encourage people to follow and like our corporate accounts as they contain information that works towards meeting our vision of engaging the public by providing accurate, up-to-date information, especially during emergency situations.

-For general enquiries, emergency contact and customer service centre information, please visit our contact us page.
+These accounts are designed for sharing information and engaging with the community, not for handling individual service enquiries.
+For general enquiries, emergency contact and customer service centre information, see our contact us page.

 For information about how we comply with all laws concerning the protection of personal information, including the General Data Protection Regulation (GDPR), view the council’s privacy notice.